How To Deal With Your Anger After a Breakup

 5) Try Visualisations

-This is one of our relaxation techniques actually, but whenever you feel yourself getting worked up over your ex, tell your mind “no, no, no” and instead allow yourself to be taken to a place that calms you.
+Visualisations were recommended as one of our relaxation techniques actually, but whenever you feel yourself getting worked up over your ex, tell your mind “no, no, no” and instead allow yourself to be taken to a place that calms you…

 Uh huh, you don’t have to get yourself over to the beach to be able to feel the effects of it.
 It will shift your state and when you do then return to reality, you’ll be able to think far more clearly.
 This leads me onto my next suggestion.